 Rail – Eurostar and TGV options directly into Paris city centre

-When to visit: Year round, there is no bad time to visit Paris.
-In winter the temperatures are colder but the city has less tourists as well.
+When to visit: Year-round, there is no bad time to visit Paris.
+In winter the temperatures are colder but the city has fewer tourists as well.

 Where to cycle: Hire a bike from the Paris city bike hire scheme and explore the city.
 Over 1000kms of bike paths to choose from

-Paris now boasts over 1000km of cycle ways and that figure continues to grow with each month.
+Paris now boasts over 1000km of cycleways and that figure continues to grow with each month.
 Not surprisingly, you will find both tourists and Parisians alike choose the bike as the best way to get around.
 It is estimated that 15% of trips in the city are now taken by bike.
-Sections of the city are also car free on Sundays which make getting around that more pleasant.
+Sections of the city are also car-free on Sundays which makes getting around that more pleasant.

 Air – Nice Airport – 6kms from the city centre